 LICENSEE ERTIFICATION IN L IEU OF OFFICIAL BRAKE CERTIFICATI principal de la constant de la const I certify that there is no official brake adjusting station with and road-tested by a competent mechanic and is in compl in 30 miles of the opera lance with the requirem nting base of this vehic nents of the California cle; however, the brake s Vehicle Code and Title system of this vehicle ha 13, California Code of R s been inspected egulations.
-83. SIGNATURE OF LICENSEE OR AUTHORIZED REPRESENTATIVE un tala pumara per pana samaka pumaka pembaka (kalaka kalaka kalaka kalaka kalaka kalaka kalaka kalaka kalaka k goggegen engenen ennimen engenen ennemmen en en en ennime 11 mas Stelled et Miller (COMP 1 (CO DATE 84.
-CHECK ALL APPLICABLE BOXES (if initial inspection, indicate whether replacement or addition to fleet; if replacement, return ID certificate for replaced vehicle) In compliance Addition to fleet ID certificate of replaced vehicle attach In compliance only after correction Replacement Absence of official brake adjusting stations.
-No temporary operating authorization.
-Temporary operating authorization: This when used in lieu of the special vehicle identification. s vehicle may be oper rated as an emerger xpires 30 days after ncy ambulance.
-This a the date shown below 86.
-SIGNATURE OF COMMANDER OR INSPECTING OFFICER ID NUMBER LOCATION CODE OFFICER'S TRAVEL TIME INSPECTION DURATION DATE
+83. SIGNATURE OF LICENSEE OR AUTHORIZED REPRESENTATIVE un tala pumara per pana samaka pumaka pembaka (kalaka kalaka kalaka kalaka kalaka kalaka kalaka kalaka kalaka k goggegen engenen ennimen engenen ennemmen en en en ennime 11 mas Shelid et Miller (COMP 1 (COM DATE 84.
+CHECK ALL APPLICABLE BOXES (if initial inspection, indicate whether replacement or addition to fleet; if replacement, return ID certificate for replaced vehicle) In compliance In compliance Addition to fleet In compliance Replacement Absence of official brake adjusting of replaced vehicle attact No TEMPORARY OPERATING AUTHORIZATION.
+REVIEW REQUIRED. (explain in remarks) TEMPORARY OPERATING AUTHORIZATION: This vehicle may be operated as an emergency ambulance.
+This authorization must be carried in the vehicle when used in lieu of the special vehicle identification certificate and expires 30 days after the date shown below.
+86. SIGNATURE OF COMMANDER OR INSPECTING OFFICER ID NUMBER LOCATION CODE OFFICER'S TRAVEL TIME INSPECTION DURATION DATE